Heritable Jurisdictions (Scotland) Act 1746: History

 In speaking for the Bill, Lord Hardwicke argued Crown control over such rights was essential; since 'the people will follow those who have the power to protect or hurt them;' it was therefore imperative for ministers of a constitutional monarch to remove such powers from private ownership.
 In response, Argyll quoted Montesquieu in support of his argument that multiple jurisdictions were a check on the Crown and thus a defence of liberty.

 Since Argyll was one of the main beneficiaries, his intervention was simply to enable Hardwicke to highlight the House of Stuart's outdated belief in the divine right of kings and unquestioning obedience.
 He did so by agreeing such safeguards were required for states ruled by an absolute monarch but 'fortunately, Britain was not in that position.'
 This was because the constitution limited the powers of the Crown and ensured liberty; on the other hand, private jurisdictions endangered it by encroaching on the legal authority of a constitutional monarchy.

-George II, in a speech also written by Hardwicke, praised the Act as measures for "better securing the liberties of the people there".
+George II, in a speech also written by Hardwicke, praised the act as measures for "better securing the liberties of the people there".
 The Prime Minister Henry Pelham considered it the most important measure in dealing with Jacobitism in Scotland.
 Most of its provisions have since been repealed, but it still specifies that any noble title created in Scotland after 6 June 1747 may grant no rights beyond those of landlordship (collecting rents).

+So much of the act "as relates to the power of appealing to the circuit court in civil cases" was made perpetual by section 7 of the Continuance, etc., of Acts, 1757 (31 Geo.
+2. c.
+42).
 The last remnants of feudal tenure in Scotland were ended by the Abolition of Feudal Tenure etc. (Scotland) Act 2000 which came into force on 28 November 2004.